Murdim/divine_right_doctrine/workshop.md

 Shortly after the death of a powerful feudal vassal (Duke or King-tier), their primary heir is expected to pay homage to their liege.

-Rulers gain prestige from receiving homage and lose it from being denied it.
-The relationship between liege and vassal will also be impacted.
+The outcome of this event chain will impact the relationship between liege and vassal, as well as their prestige.

 This event chain was actually recovered from the base game's files: a bug in its initial on-death trigger prevented it from working correctly.
 The mod simply re-implements the first few steps of the chain in order to make it functional and adapt the religious restrictions.